Spirits in prison: Early Christian interpretations

 According to Augustine of Hippo the spirits are the unbelieving contemporaries of Noah, to whom the spirit of Christ in Noah preached, or to whom the pre-existent Christ himself preached.

 Enlightenment views

-Unitarians, such as Thomas Belsham, considered that the spirits in prison were simply Gentiles in the prison of ignorance to whom Christ preached through his apostles.
+Unitarians such as Thomas Belsham consider that the spirits in prison were simply gentiles in the prison of ignorance to whom Christ preached through his apostles.

 Modern Christian interpretations

 Wayne Grudem (1988) identifies five commonly held views on the interpretation of this verse: